 Creating and tracking invoices

 You also have the ability to invoice a customer.
-You can do so by going to the appropriate tab (as long as you have the correct permission).
+You can do so by selecting the "Invoices" tab under a customer's profile (as long as you have the correct permission),

 What is an invoice?